sbt/sbt-jmh/README.md

 -------

 Please invoke `run -h` to get a full list of run as well as output format options.

+**Useful hint**: If you plan to aggregate the collected data you should have a look at the available output formats (`-lrf`).
+For example it's possible to keep the benchmark's results as csv or json files for later regression analysis.

 Examples
 --------